xuqiongkai/xuqiongkai.github.io/README.md

 # Qiongkai Xu
 <!-- I joined Huawei Noah's Ark Lab as a research scientist.
 I have recently finished my Ph.D. programme at the Australian National University (ANU).
 Before that, I graduated from Shanghai Jiao Tong University (SJTU).
 I have worked several years for industry labs, Data61 CSIRO, IBM-CRL, and MSRA (intern).
 My research interest includes Machine Learning, Natural Language Processing and Data Mining.
 I am currently interested in ***certifying and developing 'superhuman' machine learning models***.
 To be more specific, I am developing *i)* new evaluation paradigms for certifying ML models and *ii)* new training paradigms for better ML models. -->

-I am a research fellow at the University of Melbourne (UoM).
+I am a research fellow on Security in NLP at the University of Melbourne (UoM).
 I have finished my Ph.D. programme at the Australian National University (ANU).
 Before that, I graduated from Shanghai Jiao Tong University (SJTU).
 I have worked several years for industry labs, Huawei Noah's Ark Lab, Data61 CSIRO, IBM China Research Lab, and Microsoft Research Asia (intern).
 My research generally lies in among Privacy & Security, Natural Language Processing and Machine Learning.
-Recently, I am interested in ***auditing machine learning models***, e.g., *i)* privacy and security issues in ML/NLP models and *ii)* new evaluation paradigms for ML/NLP models.
+Recently, I am interested in ***auditing machine learning models***, e.g., 1) privacy and security issues in ML/NLP models and 2) new evaluation paradigms for ML/NLP models.

 If you are intrested in working with me, on some common research goals, please feel free to contact me.
  <div style="display: inline">Email: Qiongkai[dot]Xu[at]unimelb[dot]edu[dot]au</div>